leanchess/leanchess.github.io/index.md

 * recognisably chess,
 * very playable,
 * employs actual AI, and
-* surpasses (most of) its predecessors in terms of functionality
+* surpasses (most of) its predecessors in terms of functionality,

 while remaining the smallest.
 We dub it **sufficiently chess**.